django-roles-access/django-roles-access.github.io/_build/html/_sources/template_tag.rst.txt

 ``django_roles`` *template tag* is possible to restrict access to portions of content of a view.

 As the name could suggest, *template tag* is used in Django templates.
-An example of use could be to create dynamic menu, where some menu appears to user or not depending in his role.

 For using Django roles template tag:
 ::